doctrine/doctrine1-documentation/source/en/manual/introduction.rst

 Well, now that we have given a little educational reading about the methodologies and principals behind Doctrine we are pretty much ready to dive in to everything that is Doctrine.
-Lets dive in to setting up Doctrine in the [doc getting-started :name] chapter.
+Lets dive in to setting up Doctrine in the :doc:`getting-started` chapter.